rafting Adventures

 THE PACKET

-This service is required for anyone traveling down the river.
-Tina will prepare shuttle paperwork and envelopes for you.
-There is no cell phone coverage at the launch site or at the takeout location, and there is no TAXI or UBER service; you must have your vehicle shuttled.
-Make sure you have a spare key and a full tank of gas.
+Your vehicle will need to be shuttled to our takeout location.
+There is no cell phone coverage at the launch site or the takeout location, and there is no TAXI or UBER service; you must have your vehicle shuttled.

 Takeout time is 2:00 p.m.
-At the end of your trip, you will have the option of driving over the mountain (Bear Camp) back to the Grants Pass area (1 hour, 50 minutes) or continuing to Oregon’s Treasure of the South coast, beautiful Gold Beach (45 minutes).
+At the end of your trip, you will have the option of driving over the mountain (Bear Camp) back to the Grants Pass area (1 hour, 50 minutes) or continuing to Oregon’s Treasure of the South Coast, beautiful Gold Beach (45 minutes).
 Here you can enjoy hiking, beach combing, or fishing.
+See maps.

 Once again if you have any questions or need help please call Tina, she is more than happy to help.

-ARRIVE AT THE RIVER READY TO GO!!!
-You will want to arrive in river attire on and ready to go.
-It maybe a little chilly in the morning, so it would be a good idea also to have nylon pants and jacket on hand, they can be easily stuffed into your day bag.
+PLEASE ARRIVE AT THE RIVER READY TO GO!!!
+You will want to arrive in river attire and ready to go.
+It maybe a little chilly in the morning, so it would be a good idea also to have nylon pants and jacket on hand, as they can be easily stuffed into your day bag later.

 • Change of clothing for each night at camp or at the lodges.